top of page

 "Prepare to reap the whirlwind!"

 -- Stage-worthy warning issued by ground restaurant's chef as he strode by on bathhouse deck.
-Involved in a long crazy cold war with management, he was getting even after finally having his contract cancelled and bought out: he'd just reported laundry list of fire code violations to the fire marshal that would have the staff and managers alike hopping to avoid draconian daily fines if failing to get into compliance post haste.
+Involved in a long crazy cold war with management, he was getting even after finally having his contract cancelled and bought out: he'd just reported laundry list of fire code violations to the fire marshal that would have the staff and managers alike hopping to remedy to avoid draconian daily fines if failing to get into compliance post haste.

 "The most important key to know is this one."